gbellocchi/arov/README.md

 ### Structure of the Repository
 The repository is the following:

--  `ov_cfg/` - Collection of generated source files to customize accelerator-rich system.
+-  `ov_cfg/` - Collection of generated source files to customize the overlay system.
 -  `deps/` - SystemVerilog dependencies.
 Basically, the overlay IPs (RISC-V core, DMA, memory, etc.).
--  `test/` - SystemVerilog testbench to simulate the behavior of the target accelerator-rich system.
+-  `test/` - SystemVerilog testbench to simulate the behavior of the target overlay system.
 -  `vsim/` - Scripts to set up and run simulations.
 -  `fpga/` - FPGA build flow and associated scripts.